Shrimp Rice Paper Rolls

 - 1 small head Bibb or leaf lettuce

 - 1 Tablespoon soy sauce (be sure to use gluten free soy sauce or tamari, if needed)

 - Heat the oil in a pan over medium heat.
 Add the shallot and cook for 1 minute.

-- Add the kaffir lime leaves and shrimps, and cook until the shrimps are cooked through.
+Add the kaffir lime leaves and shrimp, and cook until the shrimp are cooked through, about 3 minutes.
 Set aside.

-- When cool, combine the shrimps with cucumber, carrot, mint, fish sauce and soy sauce.
+When cool, combine the shrimp with cucumber, carrot, mint, fish sauce, soy sauce (or tamari), and lime juice.

 - Place a rice paper wrapper in a bowl of warm water for 30 seconds or until soft and pliable.
 Remove and pat dry.

-- Place lettuce on the center of the ice paper wrapper as a base.
+Place one leaf lettuce on the center of the ice paper wrapper as a base.

 - Add the shrimp mixture and roll over one side to enclose the filling.